The Outlaws (2017 film): Plot

 Ma and his fellow police officers arrest all of them, including Yang-Tae.
-One of the police officer named Kang Hong-seok gets caught by Jang Chen and is about to run a car over him, but Ma saves him by crashing into Jang Chen's car.
-Jang Chen escapes and Ma chases after him but loses sight of him after a while.
-Jang Chen reaches the airport to fly away to China where he leaves for the restroom.
-Ma arrives at the restroom and a combat ensues between them.
+One of the police officers named Kang Hong-seok, sees Jang Chen and pursues him.
+However, he gets trapped and Jang Chen tries to run him over with a car.
+Ma saves him by crashing into Jang Chen's car.
+But, Jang Chen escapes.
+Ma chases after him but, loses sight of him after a while.
+Jang Chen reaches the airport to fly back to China.
+Ma finds Chen in the airport restroom and they fight.
 Ma manages to knock down Jang Chen and leaves him handcuffed in the restroom.
 The gang leaders are arrested and Jeon is congratulated by the commissioner where Ma and his team celebrate for solving the case.
 Just then, Ma is called by the commissioner to investigate another case.